Composite case studies have been selected to identify and illustrate the dysfunctional characteristics of the male aging process.

 Rather than distress her husband, she suggested that they use separate bedrooms.

-Finally, Mr. B developed severe prostatic spasm with ejaculation during approximately half the increasingly rare occasions when there was sufficient erective security to establish coital connection.
-It was persistence of this symptom of pain that first brought medical consultation and ultimately referral for treatment.
+Finally, Mr. B developed severe prostatic spasm with ejaculation during approximately half the increasingly rare occasions when there was sufficient erective security to establish a coital connection.
+It was the persistence of this symptom of pain that first brought medical consultation and ultimately referral for treatment.

-In evaluation of this man during the physical examination, there was marked muscular weakness noted, a history of easy fatigability, and increasing lassitude in physical expression.
+In the evaluation of this man during the physical examination, there was marked muscular weakness noted, a history of easy fatigability, and increasing lassitude in physical expression.

 Mr. B also had been distressed in the last two to three years before referral to therapy with distinct memory loss for recent events.
-He described loss of work effectiveness for approximately the same length of time.
+He described the loss of work effectiveness for approximately the same length of time.

 With these overt symptoms suggestive of steroid starvation, testosterone replacement was initiated empirically.
-Within those days there was partial return of ejaculatory pressure and a moderate shortening of the time span for the delayed erective reaction.
+Within those days there was the partial return of ejaculatory pressure and a moderate shortening of the time span for the delayed erective reaction.
 The prostatic pain did not recur.

-In brief, for the sexually dysfunctional aging male the primary concern is one of education so that both the man and his wife can understand the natural involutional changes that can develop within their established pattern of sexual performance.
+In brief, for the sexually dysfunctional aging male, the primary concern is one of education so that both the man and his wife can understand the natural involutional changes that can develop within their established pattern of sexual performance.

 Sex steroid replacement should be employed only if definite physical evidence of the male climacteric exists.
-As the newer techniques for establishing testosterone levels in blood serum become more widely disseminated, it will be infinitely easier to define and describe the male climacteric and therefore to offer testosterone replacement to those who need it, on a more definitive basis than empirical diagnosis.
+As the newer techniques for establishing testosterone levels in blood serum become more widely disseminated, it will be infinitely easier to define and describe the male climacteric and therefore to offer testosterone replacement to those who need it, on a more definitive basis than the empirical diagnosis.

 With effective dissemination of information by proper authority, the aging man can be expected to continue in a sexually effective manner into his ninth decade.
-Fears of performance are engendered by lack of knowledge of the natural involutional changes in male sexual responsivity that accompany the aging process.
+Fears of performance are engendered by a lack of knowledge of the natural involutional changes in male sexual responsivity that accompany the aging process.